Search your notes on Mac

 PDF files that you’ve attached to your notes

-Drawings you created on an iOS or iPadOS device and attached to your notes
+Drawings you created on an iPhone, iPad, or iPod touch, and attached to your notes

 Handwritten text in any notes